 He is also a licensed notary public for the Commonwealth of Puerto Rico.

-Bar admissions: Commonwealth of Puerto Rico, U.S. District Court for the District of Puerto Rico, U.S. Court of Appeals for the First Circuit.
+Bar admissions: Commonwealth of Puerto Rico, District of Columbia, U.S. District Court for the District of Puerto Rico, U.S. Court of Appeals for the First Circuit.